-Currently, Venezuela is in the midst of a humanitarian crisis.
+Venezuelan Instability: Currently, Venezuela is in the midst of a humanitarian crisis.
 The state has been extremely mismanaged and is highly vulnerable to the adverse effects of climate change.
 Global warming will cause extensive degradation of agriculture yields and arable land, resulting in food and water resource instability.
 If sustainable development and climate change reform are not prioritized, it is highly likely that Venezuela will suffer from resource conflicts in the future.

 For more information on this crisis, click this link to be directed to our Crisis in Venezuela page.

-The regions of Africa, Latin America, and the Middle East are highly vulnerable to climate change’s adverse effects.
+Water and Land Resource Conflicts in Africa, Latin America, and the Middle East: The regions of Africa, Latin America, and the Middle East are highly vulnerable to climate change’s adverse effects.
 Dwindling water resources and conflicts over land usage continue to rise in tandem with the increasing impacts of climate change globally.
 In Latin America, the melting of the Andean glaciers, deforestation, and the loss of vital natural resources, accompanied by subsequent mass migrations pose a severe threat to the region’s vulnerable socio-political environment.
 In the Middle East and Africa, increasing droughts and the degradation of land and water resources have agitated multiple civil wars and armed conflicts.
 Due to the incapacity of many governments in Africa and the Middle East to efficiently respond to such threats, in part due to ongoing conflicts in the regions, if climate change continues, it is expected for resource conflicts and terrorism activity on both continents to increase exponentially.

-Climate change increases the mean temperature and acidity of global oceans.
+International Fishing Disputes: Climate change increases the mean temperature and acidity of global oceans.
 As a result, it is harder for organisms such as shrimp, oysters, and coral systems to form their shells.
 Additionally, the oceans have become overfished in recent history, which has resulted in lower fish stocks.
 If global warming continues on its current upwards trend, the ecology of the sea is expected to dwindle and cause international disputes over maritime law, territory, and fishing rights.

-Southeast Asia is a highly vulnerable region to climate change.
+Water and Land Resource Conflicts in Southeast Asia: Southeast Asia is a highly vulnerable region to climate change.
 Rising sea levels, global temperature increases, flooding, and extreme weather events threaten the natural resources and security of the area.
 If climate change continues on its current upwards trend, mass migration, food instability, and inter-state resource and border conflicts are expected.

-The Pacific Islands are highly vulnerable to climate change due to rising sea levels, increasing oceanic acidity, and global warming.
+Land Resource Conflicts in the Pacific Islands: The Pacific Islands are highly vulnerable to climate change due to rising sea levels, increasing oceanic acidity, and global warming.
 Such events will reduce arable lands and natural resources on the islands, which will result in the loss of agriculture production.
 If climate change continues on its current upward trend, it is expected for inter and intra-state resource conflicts, and international fishing disputes to increase significantly in the region.

-If global warming continues on its current upwards trend, it is expected for rising sea levels and the degradation of land and water resources to result in global mass migrations.
+International Border Conflicts: If global warming continues on its current upwards trend, it is expected for rising sea levels and the degradation of land and water resources to result in global mass migrations.
 Such migrations and changes in coastal territories will lead to future international border conflicts and inter-state resource competition.

-North Africa and the Middle East have suffered from the insurrection of armed and jihadist groups for years.
+Insurrection of Armed Groups in the MENA Region: North Africa and the Middle East have suffered from the insurrection of armed and jihadist groups for years.
 Such groups have a proven history of using climate change to their advantage through securing vital natural resources to increase their spheres of influence.
 If climate change continues on its current upwards trend, it is highly likely for armed and jihadist groups to increasingly use dwindling natural resources to secure power holds in the region.

-Latin America has had a long history of armed group insurrection and gang activity.
+Insurrection of Armed Groups in Latin America: Latin America has had a long history of armed group insurrection and gang activity.
 Such groups have used climate change to their advantage by securing dwindling natural resources to achieve power holds in the region.
 If climate change continues on its current upwards trend, it is expected for armed groups to continually put pressure on national authorities and local communities through the withholding of vital resources.

-Latin American countries have been the victim of foreign and national environmental extraction and degradation for centuries.
+Socio-Environmental Conflicts in Latin America: Latin American countries have been the victim of foreign and national environmental extraction and degradation for centuries.
 The visible presence of climate change in the region has resulted in a multitude of socio-environmental conflicts between natives and extraction companies, as well as conflicts between indigenous peoples and national authorities over the protection of their ancestral land.

-Ecoterrorism is defined as actions that purposely cause environmental damage for political means.
+Global Ecoterrorism: Ecoterrorism is defined as actions that purposely cause environmental damage for political means.
 If global warming increases on its current upwards trend, it is expected for ecoterrorism to rise on behalf of armed groups as they capitalize on the control and destruction of natural resources to increase their spheres of influence.